 They often have a dream-like quality and are often disturbing.
 Many believe that Lippi’s style reflects the tensions between Christianity and Paganism that lay at the heart of the Renaissance.

-Lippi was taught by his father and also Sandro Botticelli two of the most distinguished painters of the Early Italian Renaissance.
+Lippi was taught by his father Fra Filippo Lippi and also later by Sandro Botticelli, two of the most distinguished painters of the Early Italian Renaissance.

 First major work